 Planning is Important: The Urban Waterfront District

-At the February 19th City of Charleston Planning Commission meeting, the Urban Waterfront Future Land Use District was approved unanimously (see language below).
+On March 25, 2025, Charleston City Council adopted an ordinance to amend the Charleston City Plan to include an Urban Waterfront Future Land Use District.
 We believe this comprehensive plan language reflects our priorities, and we will continue to advocate for development on Union Pier that reflects historic Charleston’s development patterns, centered around an accessible and vibrant public realm.
-Watch the full meeting below, including comments from HCF President & CEO, Winslow Hastie (timestamp: 1:21:37).

 Dictionary